2nil-web/fromlink/Proxy ssh with keepas and putty.md

 #### Improvements

-- Add variales to store the proxy server and credential (user and password).
+- Add variables to store the proxy server and credential (user and password).

 - Integrate mobaxterm to keepass to do the same, if possible ...